sand47/sand47/README.md

 ## I'm a Machine Learning Engineer, Freelancer and a Mentor!

-- 🔭 I’m currently working on my research project based on GAN and looking full-time position starting from December 2020!
+- 🔭 I’m currently working on my research project designing novel GAN for gaming and looking for full-time position starting from December 2020!
 - 🌱 I’m currently learning about designing interpretable & fair deep learning model.
 - 👯 I’m looking to collaborate with other engineers to solve real-world problem using machine learning.
 - 🥅 2020 Goals: Contribute more to Open Source projects